opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ```

 ## Components
-As you work in the repo you may notice issues getting labeled with component labels.
-It's a housekeeping task to help up group together similar pieces of work.
+As you work in the OpenSearch repo you may notice issues getting labeled with component labels.
+It's a housekeeping task to help group together similar pieces of work.
 You can pretty much ignore it, but if you're curious, here's what the different labels mean:

 ### Build libraries & interfaces
 Tasks to make sure the build tasks are useful and packaging and distribution are easy.